 gets and fgets differ in their handling of the newline character: gets doesn't put it in the caller's buffer, while fgets does.
-This is the behavior of these functions under UNIX gets and fgets return the pointer NULL (0) upon reaching end of file or detecting an error.
-The functions feof and ferror can be used to distinguish the two.
-In the latter case, an error code is placed in the global integer errno.
+This is the behavior of these functions under UNIX.

 These functions get characters using agetc; thus they can only be used to get characters from devices and files which contain text characters.